Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

         b8 9a 84 10 05 11 movabs $0x935add110510849a,%rax
         5a 93
         push %rax
+        ...

-    - Awk helped remove aalot of unnecessary info, but we'll need to further clean up the file by:
+    - Awk helped remove alot of unnecessary info, but we'll need to further clean up the file by:

         - Remove the format info
         - Remove bytes and characters like %